The Founder Bottleneck March 2026 5 min read

 They solve it by redesigning how growth operates.

-They become clearer on who they serve and why they win, so that commercial articulation lives in the business — not just in a leader's head.
+They become clearer on who they serve and why they win, so that commercial articulation lives in the business, not just in a leader's head.
 They build sales and decision-making processes that others can run with confidence.
 They reduce reliance on informal heroics.
 They strengthen visibility, systems, and execution so growth becomes more consistent and more repeatable.

 It does not happen overnight.
 But it does begin with an honest look at where dependency still sits.

-Run the GTM DiagnosticTwo free diagnostics are available for exactly this moment — when a founder, business leader, or revenue team wants a clearer view of what is working, where growth is still overly dependent on individuals, and what needs to change.
+Two free diagnostics are available for exactly this moment: when a founder or commercial team wants a clearer view of what is working, where growth is still overly dependent on individuals, and what needs to change.

-The FCP Digital Presence Diagnostic™ — 21 questions across seven dimensions that assess whether your business can be found, evaluated, and trusted by buyers who do not already know you personally.
+The FCP Digital Presence Diagnostic™: 21 questions across seven dimensions that assess whether your business can be found, evaluated, and trusted by buyers who do not already know you personally.
 If trust and visibility still depend too heavily on individual relationships, this will show where the gaps are.
 Around 10 minutes.

 Both are free.
 No pitch call required to see your results.